kaosat-dev/Blenvy/README.md

 inside Blender.
 Aka "Blender as editor for Bevy"

 It also allows you to setup 'blueprints' in Blender by using collections (the recomended way to go most of the time), or directly on single use objects .

+## Quickstart

+Want to jump right in?
+See the [quickstart guide](./docs/quickstart/readme.md) for how to setup a basic project as fast as possible.

 ## Features